 Preferred qualifications by start date: Outstanding oral and written communication skills, excellent interpersonal skills.

-Salary: Commensurate with qualifications and experience (starting approximate salary of $5,720 (part-time 11% position)).
+Salary: Commensurate with qualifications and experience: starting approximate salary of $5,720 (part-time 11% position) for Summer Session).
+Approximate starting salary of $52,099 annual for Academic Year.
 Some credit will be given to prior college-level teaching experience.

 All letters will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality (http://apo.berkeley.edu/evalltr.html) prior to submitting their letters.